 Conceptually, setting up TLS is very straightforward: a certificate is purchased from a suitable provider, and then your server is configured to use it.
 The actual process does tend to be somewhat complex, and we recommend you follow the installation guide of the provider you use.

 As TLS is a complex suite of cryptographic tools, it’s easy to miss a few details.
-We recommend using the SSL Server Test by Qualys SSL Labs to make sure you have everything set up in a secure way.
+We recommend using the SSL Server Test by Qualys SSL Labs to make sure you’ve everything set up in a secure way.

 If you’re making use of webhooks, we recommend using TLS for the endpoint to avoid traffic being intercepted and the notifications altered (sensitive information is never included in a webhook event).